Applications for the 2022 program closed on Friday 19 August at 11:59pm (AEST).

 Associate Professor Ben Neville researches and teaches in the area of sustainable business in the Faculty of Business & Economics at the University of Melbourne.
 He is the Coordinator of Leadership for Social Impact at the Centre of Workplace Leadership.Find an Expert profile

-Dr Samuelson Appau has a background in marketing and market research and holds a PhD in Marketing from the University of Melbourne.
-He is currently a Lecturer in Marketing at RMIT University.
+Dr Samuelson Appau is an Assistant Professor of Marketing at the Melbourne Business School.
+He has a background in marketing and market research and holds a PhD in Marketing from the University of Melbourne.
 Samuelson also consults for start-ups and entrepreneurs on how to build and sustain strong brands.Find an Expert profile

 Precious Rametsana is a recent Master of Management graduate of the Melbourne Business School and currently researches and teaches within the Faculty of Business and Economics at the University of Melbourne.
 Precious is also a current committee member of the Incubate Foundation and a former board member of the Africa Australia Chamber of Commerce.Find an Expert profile